ktorio/ktor-documentation/topics/oauth.md

 ```kotlin
 ```
-{src="snippets/auth-oauth-google/src/main/kotlin/com/example/Application.kt" lines="28-44"}
+{src="snippets/auth-oauth-google/src/main/kotlin/com/example/Application.kt" lines="28-45"}

 * The `urlProvider` specifies a [redirect route](#redirect-route) that will be opened when authorization is completed.
 * `providerLookup` allows you to specify OAuth settings for a required provider.
-These settings allow Ktor to make automatic requests to the OAuth server.
+These settings are represented by the [OAuthServerSettings](https://api.ktor.io/ktor-server/ktor-server-plugins/ktor-server-auth/io.ktor.server.auth/-o-auth-server-settings/index.html) class and allow Ktor to make automatic requests to the OAuth server.
 * The `client` property specifies the [HttpClient](#create-http-client) used by Ktor to make requests to the OAuth server.